Tell us a little about yourself (where are you from etc.)

 Being able to see first-hand the new designs come through from our talented and creative jewellers before deciding which piece I would like to next addition to my collection!

 What do you find so special about Australian South Sea Cultured Pearls?

-That from an irritant the amazing Pinctada Maxima can produce the most revered pearl in the world with each and everyone is different, having its own identity, no 2 will ever be exactly the same.
+That from an irritant the amazing Pinctada maxima can produce the most revered pearl in the world with each and everyone is different, having its own identity, no two will ever be exactly the same.

 What’s the most surprising thing you’ve learnt about Pearls or Pearling?

 I am constantly learning but think the most interesting above all is just the process that occurs and how the Pinctada maxima has the ability to turn an irritant into such an amazing gem.
 All-round, I never knew that there were so many different types of pearls in the world!